 This section of settings handles some generic settings such as notifying the admin of new registrations, setting admin approval (moderated registration), and use of CAPTCHA.

-This should be self explanatory.
 When turned on, the admin will receive an email notification for any new registrations.
 This is especially helpful when Moderate Registration is turned on.
 By default, mail is sent to the admin address specified for the blog found under General > Settings.
-If that notification needs to be sent to someone other than the default admin address, or needs to be sent to multiple address, that can be changed with the wpmem_notify_addr filter.
+If that notification needs to be sent to someone other than the default admin address or needs to be sent to multiple addresses, that can be changed with the wpmem_notify_addr filter.